Victrid/freshrss-image-cache-plugin/README.md

 To use it, upload this entire directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.

+There is a Cloudflare worker implementation of the cache utilizing its Cache API.
+Check this [repo](https://github.com/Victrid/image-cache-worker) (It's can be run on free tier).

 ## Configuration settings

 -   `cache_url` (default: `https://example.com/pic?url=`): The URL of the image used to load when the user reads the feed article.